kwilson05/kwilson05.github.io/blog/whats-your-north-start.md

 ---
-title: 'What’s Your North Star??? ⭐'
+title: '⭐ What’s Your North Star???'
 draft: false
 publishedDate: 2025-04-11
 headline: "Since being laid off last December, a recurring theme has been popping up in chats with my friends: 'What's Your North Star?'"